 The Light-House Board was organized in 1852.
 Prior to that date the light-houses were under the charge of various officers, sometimes the Commissioner of Internal Revenue, sometimes the Fifth Auditor of the Treasury, and sometimes the Office of the secretary of the Treasury….
 The records relative to light-houses which were turned over to the Light-House Board on its organization have been carefully preserved, but are exceedingly lacking as to the history of the early light-houses.
-The fact that very little can be found with regard to the light at Clarks Point is not singular.However, in addition to the Lighthouse Board, information has been preserved by local historical associations, libraries, and individuals.
+The fact that very little can be found with regard to the light at Clarks Point is not singular.In addition to records kept by the Lighthouse Board, information has been preserved by local historical associations, libraries, and individuals.

-During the 1850s the vessel that delivered supplies to New England lighthouses secretly transported a Negro slave woman and her two children, a boy and girl, to the Clark’s Point Lighthouse.
+During the 1850s, the vessel that delivered supplies to New England lighthouses secretly transported a Negro slave woman and her two children, a boy and girl, to Clark’s Point Lighthouse.
 The trio were sneaked into town from the lighthouse under the cover of darkness and provided with safe haven in New Bedford.
 The boy, Charlie, grew up there and became a well-known hack driver.

 Although the granite fort was already under construction, New Bedford’s Superintendent of Streets, Adolphus Ashley oversaw the construction of a temporary earthwork fort on Clark’s Point just west of the granite fort.
-Due to Mayor Taber’s keen involvement, the granite fort came to be known unofficially as “Fort Taber,” though the US Army never recognized this name.
+Due to Mayor Taber’s keen involvement, the granite fort came to be known unofficially as “Fort Taber,” though the U.S. Army never recognized this name.

-Ironically, future Confederate General, Robert E. Lee was one of the fort’s planners and perhaps later played a hand in helping New Bedford realize its fears.
+Ironically, future Confederate General Robert E. Lee was one of the fort’s planners and perhaps later played a hand in helping New Bedford realize its fears.
 Before the granite fort could be completed the Civil War broke out.
 Confederate ships patrolling Long Island Sound and Buzzards Bay destroyed many local ships and whaling vessels caught on the open sea.

 As the seven-sided, granite fort grew it began to block the lighthouse’s beam, necessitating the relocation of the lantern room and keepers quarters to the top of Fort Taber in 1869.
-Lighthouse Board records indicate that: “A rectangular tower, 11x20 1/2 feet and 8 feet high, has been built in the northerly staircase tower of the fort adjoining the old site by flooring over the stone-work, carrying up the walls with wood-work, putting on a hipped roof covered with tinned iron, with a circular wooden parapet for the lantern, surrounded with an iron railing.
+Lighthouse Board records for that year note: “A rectangular tower, 11x20 ½ feet and 8 feet high, has been built in the northerly staircase tower of the fort adjoining the old site by flooring over the stone-work, carrying up the walls with wood-work, putting on a hipped roof covered with tinned iron, with a circular wooden parapet for the lantern, surrounded with an iron railing.
 To this the lantern, illuminating apparatus, and fixtures, were removed, and the light exhibited from its new position on the 15th of June last.
 Six panes lantern glass and an oil-cloth for lantern, a new cooking-stove, and wall paper for two rooms of dwelling, have been supplied.
 To obviate if possible the danger of breaking the lantern glass when heavy guns are fired in the fort, swing frames for two sides of the lantern are now being made.
 The old tower has not been torn down.”

 By 1871, it had become apparent that the need for the fort had passed, and its construction was halted.
 Thus, the ingenious system designed to protect the light from the reverberations of the huge Rodman cannons located directly below it was never tested, as the great guns were never fired.

-Clark Point Light was extinguished on April 30, 1898, after F. Hopkinton Smith completed the Butler Flats Lighthouse.
-After 23 years of service at Clark Point, Amos C. Baker Jr. transferred to Butler Flats, where his son, Charles A. Baker would serve as the assistant keeper.
-This made three generations of the Baker family who worked as lighthouse keepers in New Bedford.
-The abandoned 1804 tower stood near the fort until it was demolished in 1906.
+Clark Point Light was extinguished on April 30, 1898, after F. Hopkinton Smith completed Butler Flats Lighthouse just offshore from the fort.
+After twenty-three years of service at Clark Point, Amos C. Baker Jr. transferred to Butler Flats, where his son, Charles A. Baker was made his assistant keeper.
+In 1929, The Lighthouse Service Bulletin recognized the service of the Baker family at Clark Point with these words: